jreyesr/zerosmq/README.md

 0. ZeROSMQ has been tested on Python 3.7.1, but it _should_ also work on Python 3.6 (earlier versions won't work because ZeROSMQ uses [f-strings](https://www.python.org/dev/peps/pep-0498/)).
 1. ZeROSMQ requires [pyzmq](https://github.com/zeromq/pyzmq).
 If you wish to use [the graphing tool](#graphing-nodes-and-topics), you also need to install [graphviz](https://github.com/xflr6/graphviz).
+If you wish to use [the live plotter](#plotting-data), you also need to install [pyqtgraph](http://www.pyqtgraph.org/).
 It is highly recommended to install [GNU Parallel](https://www.gnu.org/software/parallel/) for sanity-preservation purposes: you can run all nodes with a single shell script, in parallel, get all outputs in the same window, and close them with a single `Ctrl+C`.
 See [the "Shell script"](#shell-script) section for details on the recommended shell script.
 2. Copy the `zerosmq.py` and `zerosmq-master.py` files to a folder of your choice.
 If you want to graph the nodes, also copy `drawmap.py`.
 3. Add any nodes that you want to the same folder.
 See [Usage](#usage) for the code that you should use in the nodes.
 4. Run the master node (`python zerosmq-master.py` or similar) and any other nodes (`python <your-node>.py`).
 If you have [GNU Parallel and a shell script](#shell-script), execute `./run.sh` instead (assuming your shell script is called `run.sh`).